-Associate Dean for Faculty and Research, Professor of Law and Judge Denny Chin Scholar
+Professor of Law and Judge Denny Chin Scholar

+From 2007 to 2009, Professor Kim served as an appointed member of the New Jersey Supreme Court Committee on Minority Concerns.
 Professor Kim earned a B.A. with distinction from Yale and a J.D., cum laude, from Georgetown University Law Center, where she served as senior articles editor and member of the executive board of the Georgetown Journal of Gender and the Law.

-After law school, she practiced law as a litigation associate with Weil, Gotshal & Manges in New York and received the firm’s Pro Bono Service Award.
+After law school, Professor Kim practiced law as a litigation associate with Weil, Gotshal & Manges in New York and received the firm’s Pro Bono Service Award.
 She served as a law clerk to the Honorable Denny Chin of the United States District Court for the Southern District of New York.

-“Baby M’s Legacy” in New Jersey Goes A-Courting: Ten Legal Cases That Shook the Nation (ed., Paul Tractenberg, Rutgers University Press, forthcoming 2012).
+In the Matter of Baby M (1988), in Courting Justice: Ten New Jersey Cases That Shook the Nation (ed., Paul Tractenberg, Rutgers University Press, 2013).

-“Bridging Marriage Skepticism and Marriage Equality,” in Essays On the Cutting Edge: Charting the Future of Sexual Orientation and Gender Identity Scholarship, 19 Tul.
+Bridging Marriage Skepticism and Marriage Equality, in Essays On the Cutting Edge: Charting the Future of Sexual Orientation and Gender Identity Scholarship, 19 Tul.
 J.L. & Sexuality 174 (2010).

-“Reconstructing Family Privacy,” 57 Hastings L.J.
+Reconstructing Family Privacy, 57 Hastings L.J.
 557 (2006).